Thousands in Europe march against Turkey's Syria offensive

 Polat also urged France to recall its ambassador to Turkey.

-Several French politicians from leftist to green took part in the march.
+Several French politicians from leftist to green took part in the Paris march.

-"It is historical nonsense what is happening in the north-east of Syria because they are the most faithful allies of France" said France Unbowed MP Eric Coquerel.
+"It is historical nonsense what is happening in the north-east of Syria because they are the most faithful allies of France" said Eric Coquerel, a lawmaker for the radical left France Unbowed party.

 © 2019 AFP